JonDotsoy/utils-js/README.md

 ## Queue

-A lightweight asynchronous message queue system with support for pluggable storage, keep-alive acknowledgments, and concurrent worker processing.
-Perfect for background job processing, task coordination, and reliable message distribution.
+A lightweight asynchronous message queue system with support for pluggable storage, keep-alive acknowledgments, and manual message confirmation.
+Perfect for background job processing, task coordination, and reliable message distribution with at-least-once delivery semantics.

 **Import:**